aimee-mcneil-melville/ToDo-Full-Stack/README.md

    - the _action_ and _action creator_
    - the _reducer_
    - the _container_ and _presentation_ components
-   - Notice that `AddWord` is a mixture of both container and presentation: it returns JSX, but it uses `react-redux`'s `connect` function to wire up the `dispatch` allowing it to fire off _actions_.
+   - Notice that `AddWord` is a mixture of both container and presentation: it returns JSX, but it uses `react-redux`'s `useDispatch` function to allow it to fire off _actions_.

 _As a user, I want to enter the URL of an image and have it display as an image on the page so that I can save all my cute animal pictures._
  - Here's an opportunity to practice everything in the previous user story.
 You'll need to: